emilyhammes/emilyhammes.github.io/intro/index.md

 ## Cost @ CCC Leipzig
 * Class (shield and components only) 25 Euro.
 * Class (shield and components and Arduino Uno clone) 35 Euro.

-note: If you finished Mitch's class, bring your finished kit.
+Note: If you finished Mitch's class, bring your finished kit.

 ## What to Bring @ CCC
 * Glasses (if you need them for lectures or fine print)